koen-aerts/potdroneflightparser/README.md

 python3 extractFlightData.py
 ```

-You can also run this software on Android devices that run run [Pydroid 3](<https://play.google.com/store/apps/details?id=ru.iiec.pydroid3> "Google Play - Pydroid 3 - IDE for Python 3").
+You can also run this software on Android devices that can run [Pydroid 3](<https://play.google.com/store/apps/details?id=ru.iiec.pydroid3> "Google Play - Pydroid 3 - IDE for Python 3").
 Make sure to use the pip function in Pydroid to install the dependency shown in the above commands before you can run this software.
-Refer to the [PDF with screenshots](<resources/android_install.pdf> "Android Installation Steps") for more details. .
+Refer to the [PDF with screenshots](<resources/android_install.pdf> "Android Installation Steps") for more details.

 ![Android Screenshot](<resources/screenshot2.jpg> "Android Screenshot")